 5.8.6.2.1.
 The level of stored energy in the energy reservoir(s) shall be continuously transmitted to the ADS.

 5.8.6.3.
-The manufacturer shall document and demonstrate according to Annex 6 how, in case of any failure, the system’s fault strategy is able to either:
+The manufacturer shall document and demonstrate according to Annex 6 how, in case of a failure of the energy supply, energy source, energy transmission or control transmission, the system’s fault strategy is able to either:

-a) fulfil the specifications of the manufacturer’s safety concept for the ADS, or
+a) fulfil the specifications defined by the manufacturer in terms of a sequence (or sequences) of manoeuvres which can be performed, considering all relevant effects which could negatively impact the performance of the steering system (e.g. temperature, ageing effects of the electrical energy source); or

-b) fulfil the performance requirements of paragraph 5.3.3.3., or
+b) fulfil the relevant performance requirements of paragraph 5.3.3.2., 5.3.3.3.and 5.3.3.4.; or

-c) in the case where the energy transmission, or a part of it, shares the same energy source, or same electrical supply, as the control transmission, fulfil the performance requirements of paragraph 5.3.3.6.3..
+c) in the case where the energy transmission, or a part of it, shares the same energy source, or same electrical supply, as the control transmission, fulfil the relevant performance requirements of paragraph 5.3.3.2., 5.3.3.4. and 5.3.3.6.3..

-The requirements of paragraph 6 for an intact system shall be satisfied until the vehicle speed is below 10 km/h.”
+The requirements of paragraph 6 for an intact system shall be satisfied until the vehicle speed is below 10 km/h.

+The performance shall be assessed by the Technical Service at the time of type approval”

 Paragraph 6.1.4., amend to read: